kyberias/pelican2mqtt/README.md

 # pelican2mqtt

-This program reads serial port communication from Enervent Pelican ACE ventilation machine and publishes the information to MQTT broker.
+This program reads serial port communication from Enervent Pelican ACE ventilation machine and publishes the information to a MQTT broker.

-## Build
+## Build instructions

 TBD

 ## Installation

+TBD

 ## Usage